-The registered manager had overall responsibility for the management of the practice.
-The lead dentist worked with the provider as a clinical lead.
+The registered manager, who was the practice manager, had overall responsibility for the management and clinical leadership of the practice.
 The practice manager was responsible for the day to day running of the service.
 Staff knew the management arrangements and their roles and responsibilities.